MeMAD-project/subtitle-translation/README.md

 ## Usage

-Before you run the pipeline, download the desired restoration and translation models into the `models` folder.
+Before you run the pipeline, download the desired pre-trained models, and extract the archives into the `models` folder.
 Make sure you edit the configuration file `paths.conf`, so that the variables point to the correct paths for your system.

 The script `translate.py` runs the entire pipeline from source language subtitles to target language subtitles.
 Run `./translate.py --help` to read about supported options.